alexia171205/spaceman-lol/README.md

 ## :wrench: Features

-Goku Finance is a deflationary ERC20 in the [Binance Smart Chain](https://www.binance.org/en/smartChain).
+Spaceman LOL  is a deflationary ERC20 in the [Binance Smart Chain](https://www.binance.org/en/smartChain).
 It offers the following functionality.

 - It taxes the sender of each transaction by 10%.
   - 5% is used to reward all holders